Skip to main content

 Wayne County Transit

 The WCTA is the pass-through organization which levies the SMART operating millage.
-The ultimate effect of this bill would be the elimination of opt-out communities in Wayne County.
+The ultimate effect of this bill will be the elimination of opt-out communities in Wayne County.
 See the House Fiscal Agency analysis for the complete summary.

 Disclosure: I assisted with the sourcing of historical data and background information that informed portions of this analysis.
 The House Fiscal Agency maintained independent editorial control over the final publication.